christophebe/julius-gpt/readme.md

 Options:
   -V, --version   output the version number
-  -h, --help      display help for command
+  -h, --help      display help for a command

 Commands:
   post [options]  Generate a post